Randall Willoughby picks up a small propane tank amongst the tornado damage including destroyed cars and buildings in Joplin, Missouri.

 Staff respond to and provide Environmental Geology Assistance when mass animal mortality events occur including providing recommendations for appropriate burial locations for animal carcasses to protect Missouri’s environmentally sensitive areas, such as karst areas and floodplains, in the protection of groundwater and surface water.

-Report any potential hazardous substance containers or propane tanks that have been affected by earthquakes to the Department of Natural of Resources.
-Containers or tanks can also be reported by calling the department’s 24-hour emergency response line at 573-634-2436.
+Report any potential hazardous substance containers or propane tanks that have been affected to the department’s 24-hour emergency response line at 573-634-2436.

 Energy

-Eligible recipients (public K-12 schools, city and county governments, public hospitals, and public colleges and universities) impacted by severe weather events or catastrophic equipment failure may apply for low-interest emergency loans year round.
-Applications must be submitted within two months of the weather event or catastrophic equipment failure.
-Loans can provide financing for replacing or upgrading damaged equipment.
-For more information, please contact energy@dnr.mo.gov.
+Public schools (K-12), public colleges and universities, city and county governments and public hospitals impacted by severe weather events or catastrophic equipment failure may apply for low-interest emergency energy loans to replace or upgrade damaged equipment.
+Applicants must submit their application within two months of the weather event.
+For more information, visit Emergency Energy Loans.

 Historic Preservation